 Whether you are a newbie or an experienced Access database user; with the improvements of enhanced Access database versions it’s common to encounter Access Database glitches.
 Today we will discuss about one very frequently occurring Access database issue i.e Macro Single Step Error.
 Well this specific error comes with several error codes like macro single step error 2950, Macro Single Step Error Number 3021, Macro Single Step Error 2103, Macro Single Step Error 3270 etc.

 In this blog we will discuss about all Access Macro Single Step Error one by one and best ways to resolve them.
-Apart from this, the tutorial also covers information on SingleStep Macro Action and also learns how to test a macro by using Single Step mode.
+Apart from this, the tutorial also covers information on SingleStep Macro Action and methods to check a macro by making use of Single Step mode.

 What’s The Use Of Macros In MS Access?

-MS accesses macros are slightly different from excel macros.
+MS Access macros are slightly different from Excel macros.
 Basically a macro is a set of actions which can automatically and on demand.
 It is used to automate repetitive tasks to save time and effort.

 - It is built from a set of pre-defined actions which allows you to automate common tasks and add functionality on the controls or objects.

 - Macros are mainly used to run whenever particular event occurs.
 That’s the reason why it’s necessary to specify about the event at the time of creation of macro.

 - User can use macros for any task or any set of tasks.
 Best thing about Access macros is that it can run many tasks one by one all at the click of buttons.
 This automatically starts running as soon as the database is opened.

 - All in all macros provide an easy way to run commands without writing any VBA code.
 Thus you can achieve a lot of things with the macros.

 What Is Access Macro Single Steps Error Code?